nikolalj/lexora-website/context/localization.md

-# Codeus Website Localization Guide
+# Lexora Website Localization Guide

 ## Overview

-The Codeus website automatically detects visitors' location and shows them region-specific content with local prices, currency, and language.
+The Lexora website automatically detects visitors' location and shows them region-specific content with local prices, currency, and language.
 This is achieved through a Cloudflare Workers edge wrapper that handles locale detection and redirects before requests reach the Nuxt application, ensuring optimal performance and minimal latency.

 The system supports two locales:
 - **International (English)**: English language, USD currency - Default for worldwide visitors